Your source for community news and stories uniting the Township of Langley and City of Langley!

 Latest Articles

-Langley Roundup: News + Events for September 15th, 2025
+Langley Roundup: News for December 19th, 2025

-Langley Roundup: News + Events for September 11th, 2025
+Langley Roundup: News for December 17th, 2025

-Langley Roundup: News + Events for September 10th, 2025
+Langley Roundup: News for December 16th, 2025